The importance of a clean

 Crucial to health

-through the workplace if supervisors and employees don’t adequately sanitize their hands and their workspaces.
+workplace if supervisors and employees don’t adequately sanitize their hands and their workspaces.
 Commonly used spaces, such as break rooms, can be hot spots for germs to accumulate.

-oven handles and sinks, can be ripe with germs.
+handles and sinks, can be ripe with germs.
 Employers may want to clean these places on a frequent basis, and daily during flu season.

 Another common health hazard of unclean workplaces is the germination of mold.
 Mold can cause adverse health effects for employees who are exposed to mold spores.
 Mold is a fungi that can release

 millions of spores into the air and can cause respiratory illnesses.
 Mold germination occurs in warm and humid conditions, making it essential that employers regularly clean worksite facilities, such